 Hair 101: This Could Be The Reason Behind ALL Your Hair Troubles

-When it comes to styling natural curls, it usually goes one of two ways: you’re eitherleft with the perfect bouncy curls or it’s a frizzy mess that looks like you’ve been stuck in a steam room.
-At least for us!
-To guarantee the latter is never you, we spoke to natural hair GOD, celebrity hairstylist and Founder of the VERNON FRANÇOIS Collection, Vernon François.
+When it comes to styling natural curls, it usually goes one of two ways: you’re either left with the perfect bouncy curls or a bit of a frizz situation that looks like you just stepped out of a steam room – at least for us!
+To guarantee that never happens to you, we spoke to natural hair GOD, celebrity hairstylist and Founder of the VERNON FRANÇOIS Collection, Vernon François.
 He’s the legend behind some of Solange and Lupita’s most iconic looks, and he’s sharing his secrets on how you should style and care for your natural curl.
 Here’s what we learned:

 You need to know your curl